gvwilson/sensibleadventures/nardica/nardica.md

 "I said, ne'er mind!"
 He slapped the railing with his hand.
-"Now, where's that friend o' yours, girl?
-'Cuz if all this has been some kinda joke..."
+"Now, where's our high-rollin' troublemaker got to?"

 Five minutes crawled by,
 each one tenser than the last.